NU-CCRG/Getting-Started/Jupyter_Use_Guide/01_jupyter_setup.md

     `jupyter notebook --port=<8622> --no-browser`

-    * (port number can be any 4 digits, choose a random set of 4 digits)
+    * (port number can be any 5 digits from 00000 to 65535.
+If the port is already in use, try another set of digits.)

 6. **OPEN NEW TERMINAL WINDOW**.
 Log into your “tunnel” to the node so you can get to Jupyter notebook.